akalidindi25/TradingBot/README.md

   - `fetch_crypto.py`: Script for fetching cryptocurrency data.
   - `fetch_stocks.py`: Script for fetching stock data.
   - `config.py`: Configuration file for API endpoints and default stock tickers.
+- `static/`: Contains static files like CSS and JavaScript.
+- `templates/`: Contains HTML templates for the web interface.
+- `logs/`: Directory where log files are stored.
 - `main.py`: The main entry point for the FastAPI application.
 - `requirements.txt`: Lists the dependencies required for the project.